lithnet/resourcemanagement-client/README.md

 * [Log it](https://github.com/lithnet/resourcemanagement-client/issues)

 Want to fix an issue?
-* Clone the project and submit a pull request
+* Fork the project and submit a pull request

 ## Keep up to date
 * [Visit my blog](http://blog.lithiumblue.com)